peterSimonson/CS6820HW2/README.md

 Once you have built the project there should be an executable called ``CS6820HW2`` located in `cmake-build-debug`.
 This executable accepts a string containing a mathematical expression.

+### Building on Morpheus
+The last time you built my program you had difficulty building the unit tests.
+I would recommend remove line number 17 in the root CmakeLists.txt.
+This line contains the statement `add_subdirectory(Test) #Contains all the tests`.
+Removing this will stop the unit tests from being built when you build the entire project.

+I also believe you changed my version of Cmake to `cmake_minimum_required(VERSION 3.16)` in the root CmakeLists.txt file.
+I used 3.20 because it added features for my unit tests.

 ### Command Syntax

 To run the program enter the following

-    ./CS6820HW2 [Expr]
+    ./CS6820HW2 [FileName]
-       OPTIONAL <Expr>: The string containing the mathematical expression you wish to parse
+       OPTIONAL <FileName>: The text file you wish to convert to assembly

-Please note: If you run `./CS6820HW2` without any command line arguments the program will parse all the expressions in the text file located in `./Test/TestResources/HW3Test.txt`
+Please note: If you run `./CS6820HW2` without any command line arguments the program will parse all the expressions in the text file located in `./Test/TestResources/assembly-1.txt`.

+## Running the output ASM file

+If for whatever reason you do not build and run my program, I have included the asm file featured in the video demonstration.
+It should be in the root project directory and is titled `assembly-1.asm`.

+I assemble and link this file using the following commands:

+`nasm -f macho64 assembly-1.asm && gcc -arch x86_64 -o assembly-1 assembly-1.o`

 ##LL1Lib Folder